jtraub91/jtraub91.github.io/_posts/2023-01-21-generate-a-bitcoin-address-on-the-command-line.md

 ```
 Hashing the pubkey as such reduces the data to a 20 byte string.
 This helps to reduce transaction size and also offers a some extra security by not revealing the public key directly on the blockchain, until time of spenditure.

-Note: The `xxd` command above is simply used to translate the plaintext hex string to binary, to be used as input to the subsequent command.
+Note: The `xxd` commands above are simply used to translate the plaintext hex string to binary, to be used as input to the subsequent command.

 We then prepend a zero byte, signifying that this should be used for a P2PKH transaction on Bitcoin mainnet, i.e.
 ```